How to Cite Lecture Notes in APA: Basic Guidelines

 She stood with her legs apart.
 “Try to push me to the ground and see that I can’t fall.”

 In this example, a posture is an act of standing with legs apart.
-In the speech, characters seem to suggest that being in that posture makes them stable and cannot fall easily, even when pushed.
+In a speech, characters seem to suggest being in that posture makes them stable and cannot fall easily, even when pushed.

 Example 10: Body Language – Movement

 Another body language that authors use in dialogue is movement.
 Here, writers indicate an action that speakers engage in as they converse with another or others.
-In the above excerpt from Moreci’s text, an example of a body language of movement is the statement:
+In an above excerpt from Moreci’s text, a writing example of a body language of movement is a statement:

 “It’ll have to.”
 She turned toward the body, trying to keep herself from wincing.

-In this example, a body language of movement is the act of turning toward the body.
+In this example, a body language of movement is an act of turning toward a body.

 Example 11: Body Language – Facial Expression

-Facial expression is among the most widely used body languages in conversations.
-Like all other body languages, a facial expression is a physical act that indicates the feelings and mood of the character.
-Thus, an example of facial expression in a speaker’s speech is as follows:
+Facial expression is among the most widely used body language types in conversations.
+Like all other body languages, a facial expression is a physical act that indicates specific feelings and moods of a given character.
+Thus, a writing example of facial expression in a speaker’s speech is as follows:

 His eyes narrowed.
 “How could she do that to him?”